SRugina/compriser/README.md

 # Templater

-Templater is a simplistic, fast templating engine that allows a component based workflow all server-side.
+Templater is a simplistic, fast templating parser that allows a component based workflow - all server-side.

 ## Usage: